sakuli/Docs/content/enterprise_features/sakuli-dashboard-openshift.md

 *Note: The `oc import-image` statement is configured to not only import all available sakuli-dashboard images but also to check for updates automatically.*

-You can start your Sakuli dashboard using two different approaches:
+You can start your Sakuli Dashboard using two different approaches:
-- Start the Sakuli dashboard via CLI with [oc](#oc).
+- Set up the Sakuli Dashboard manually via [CLI](#oc-cli).
-- Start the Sakuli dashboard using a ready to use [template](#dashboard-template).
+- Set up the Sakuli Dashboard using a ready to use [template](#oc-dashboard-template).

-## Starting the Sakuli dashboard with oc {#oc}
+## Set up the Sakuli Dashboard manually via CLI {#oc-cli}

-To create the application with the openshift client, you can use the `new-app` command.
-You can add environment variables via the `-e` parameter.
+An easy way to set up a Sakuli Dashboard is by using `oc new-app`.
+Required environment variables can be passed along via the `-e` parameter.

 {{<highlight bash>}}
 oc new-app sakuli-dashboard \